 I’ve gotten a fair amount of questions about the various Reebok Nano X1 models on the market right now.
 Currently, there are three main Reebok Nano X1 cross-training shoes.
-There’s the no-frills Reebok Nano X1, the Nano X1 Grit, and the latest model to debut on the market is the Nano X1 Vegan.
+There’s the no-frills Reebok Nano X1, the Nano X1 Grit, and the Nano X1 Vegan.
+Also, be sure to check out my recent Reebok Nano X1 Adventure review.

 To the unknowing eye, all of the Reebok Nano X1 models appear to be fairly similar, but there are a few key differences to note.
 In this article, we’re going to break down the details that make each Nano X1 cross-training shoe and discuss what makes each bit unique from one another.

 - Reebok Nano X1, Grit, and Vegan Construction Differences